 Using the traditional model you would have an extension built on the house.
 Then you’d box all the books up, take them through to the extension, and then put them out neatly on brand new bookcases.
 The whole extension is yours whether you are using it or not.
 You need to maintain it to make sure your books are safe, secure and accessible should you decide to retrieve one.

-The cloud model is that you take the boxes of books to a local storage facility who will store them on their own bookcases.
+The cloud model is that you take the boxes of books to a local storage facility that will store them on their own bookcases.
 They charge you only for the shelf space the books take up.
 They will make sure the room they are in is dry, at a reasonable temperature, and secure.
 They also give you a key so you can get in and access them at any point should you wish to.

-So now let’s put that to one side and go back to looking at your digital files and how we can use cloud to store them.
+So now let’s put that to one side and go back to looking at your digital files and how we can use the cloud to store them.

 File storage is now one of the most common cloud services with a vast number of companies offering their own take on it.
-But it is safe to say that no-one has been doing it for longer than Amazon Web Services.
-However it isn’t just a single big cloud service you can upload files to and share them from.
+But it is safe to say that no one has been doing it for longer than Amazon Web Services.
+However, it isn’t just a single big cloud service you can upload files to and share them from.

 There are many specialist storage solutions and utilities and I thought it might be interesting to look at some of them in a little more detail.

 AWS originally launched with a very simple storage solution offering a few gigabytes of space in the cloud.
-However this has gradually evolved in the years since Amazon launched their web services.
+However, this has gradually evolved in the years since Amazon launched their web services.
 It is now an impressive suite of solutions suitable for most business requirements and scaling from the individual user to the large multinational.

 The flagship product of AWS’s many storage options is the “S3” (Simple Storage Service) package.
 As the name would suggest it is a simple to use, high performance, low cost, fully scalable cloud storage option that is suitable for all kinds of data.

-Of all the many AWS storage options, S3 certainly has the most in common with the packages AWS launched with many years ago.
-However it has kept up with progress and is often ahead of the curve, going so far as to innovate several new functions and facilities that are now considered essential for cloud-based storage systems.
+Of all the many AWS storage options, S3 certainly has the most in common with the packages AWS launched many years ago.
+However, it has kept up with progress and is often ahead of the curve, going so far as to innovate several new functions and facilities that are now considered essential for cloud-based storage systems.

-Due to its position as something of a market leader in cloud storage, Amazon have ensured that their S3 service is supported widely.
+Due to its position as something of a market leader in cloud storage, Amazon has ensured that their S3 service is supported widely.
 They claim they are by far the most supported cloud storage service with many other software packages offering direct integration with your S3 account.